 Excerpts from Jim Conrad's

-This week's star find was a vine with leg-long, spectacularly dangling cascades of tubular, 1-2/3-inch-long (4.2cm), purple corollas, as shown at the right.
+This week's star find was a vine with leg-long, spectacularly dangling cascades of tubular, 1-2/3-inch-long (4.2cm), purple corollas, as shown above.

 The flowers show up particularly brightly because now during the dry season the vine is mostly leafless.
 You can see a flower, its lower petal thrust forward a little more than the others to provide pollinators with a nice landing pad, at the top of this page.